OpenGov/grid_walker/README.md

 iteration times as the number of elements to visit grows exponentially.
 Take a 5 dimensional grid with 10 values for each dimension. this makes a 10^5 element grid -- which is 100k iterables -- and would take ~400kb of storage space.
-The same grid with 100 values for each dimension would hae 40 billion elements and take more than 37GB of memory to store.
+The same grid with 100 values for each dimension would have 40 billion elements and take more than 37GB of memory to store.

 ## Dependencies
-* allset
 * pydatawrap
 * numpy